Normaliz/PyNormaliz/Readme.md

 ```
 C = NmzCone(["cone", [[1,0],[0,1]]])
 ```
 NmzCone can take an arbitrary number of arguments, either as separated arguments or in a list.
 First is always a string, describing an input property for Normaliz, followed by a (possibly empty) matrix.

-NmzCompute takes a cone as first argument, followed by arbitrary many strings, or a list of strings, describing Normaliz output properties.
+NmzCompute takes a cone as first argument, followed by arbitrary many strings, or a list of strings, describing Normaliz output types.
 NmzCompute lets Normaliz compute the necessary values, and returns true if everything was computed properly, false otherwise.
 ```
 NmzCompute(C, "HilbertBasis")
 ```